samgovier/front-end-dev/epctsjs/ts.md

 Allowing Multiple Types
 ---

+### Union Types

-If a variable can have multiple types, declare it with a *union* type, declared using the pipe `|`.
+If a variable can have multiple types, declare it with a *union type*, declared using the pipe `|`.
 Here, myVar can be string, number, or boolean:

     let myVar : string | number | boolean;